Agoric/agoric-sdk/packages/SwingSet/docs/configuration.md

 omitted) that is passed to the vat or device as one of its creation parameters as the second argument to the `buildRootObject` function.
-The `buildVatController` function's second argument is an array of strings, nominally representing command line paramaters such as would be given when launching a statically defined vat group via a command line tool such as `swingset-runner` or `ag-solo`.
+The `buildVatController` function's second argument is an array of strings, nominally representing command line parameters such as would be given when launching a statically defined vat group via a command line tool such as `swingset-runner` or `ag-solo`.
 If such command line parameters are given to `buildVatController`, then are added to